|Hello! Can you see me? Life can feel like a giant glitterball sometimes.|

 - All about my profile picture at the top of the page, which is also my avatar across the web

-- My New Life's Resolutions: the four guiding principles forming my life's framework
+- My New Life's Resolutions: the four guiding principles which form my life's framework

-- Where I'm Veg Plotting: an introduction to Chippenham and the area surrounding where I live
+- Where I'm Veg Plotting: an introduction to Chippenham and the surrounding area

-- And not forgetting my very special garden helpers, Skimble and Jess
+- Finally, not forgetting my very special garden helpers, Skimble and Jess

 And now for my blogging philosophy...

-I love your comments, especially when this triggers a discussion amongst you, me and other readers.
-If you have problems in leaving a comment, please do get in touch via vegplotting at gmail dot com or the contact form at the bottom of this page, so I can get the problem sorted.
+I love your comments, especially when this triggers a conversation.
+If you have problems in leaving a comment, please do get in touch via vegplotting at gmail dot com or the contact form at the bottom of this page, so I can get things sorted.

 Your questions are welcome and I'll answer them in the comments, though sometimes they'll deserve a post of their own.
 You might like to see what I wrote about the information given in blogs and my approach to answering questions.